 Skomer Island – Photographers & Nature Lovers Paradise

 Skomer Island is located just off the Pembrokeshire Coast, not too far away from Martins Haven.
-From around April up until about October time it is busy with visitors wanting to see the beautiful wildlife that inhabits the island during those months including the wild flowers that grow on the island.
-What makes the island perfect is visitors are on the island in the day, then thereafter it is very much left alone, a perfect setting where if perhaps this place was based on land, it would not be so attractive for wildlife.
-This is down to the natural setting.
+From around April up until about October time it is busy with visitors wanting to see the beautiful wildlife that inhabits the island during those months including the wildflowers that grow on the island.
+What makes the island perfect is visitors are on the island in the day, then after that, it is very much left alone, an ideal setting where if perhaps this place was based on land, it would not be so attractive for wildlife.
+Skomer Island is perfect for the natural environment.

 Getting to Skomer Island

 Getting to Skomer Island is not as hard as it seems.
 There is some money involved though.
 The best way is to travel by car to Martins Haven.
-If you are a member of the National Trust then the car park nearby is free, otherwise, there will be a fee to pay.
-Once the parking fees have been paid you will then need to go to Lockley Lodge, less than a minutes walk from the car park where depending on the time you turn up you may have to queue for a time to get a ticket for the boat.
-Tickets cannot be bought in advance, only on the day.
+If you are a member of the National Trust then the car park nearby is free; otherwise, there will be a fee to pay.
+Once the parking fee is paid, you will then need to go to Lockley Lodge, less than a minutes walk from the car park where depending on the time you turn up you may have to queue for a time to get a ticket for the boat.
+Tickets cannot be paid in advance, only on the day.

 The fee to get over to Skomer Island is split into two parts.
 As of the time, this was written the fee for an adult is £21 in total.
-When broken down a boat fee of £11 is payable on the boat whilst at the lodge, a landing fee of £10 will need to be paid.
-You cannot pay for only the one fee, both will need to be paid to be able to reach Skomer Island.
-If you are a member of the Wildlife Trust of South & West Wales then the landing fee is free, otherwise, a ticket will still need to purchased to board the boat.
-Prices for children are also reduced.
+When broken down a boat fee of £11 is payable on the boat while at the lodge, a landing fee of £10 will need to be paid.
+You cannot pay only the one charge; both will need to be paid to be able to reach Skomer Island.
+If you are a member of the Wildlife Trust of South & West Wales then the landing fee is free; otherwise, a ticket will still need to purchased to board the boat.
+Prices for children are reduced.

 The good news from here is you do not have to pay any more fees.
 All you need to do now is wait for the boat to arrive and depart at Martins Haven.
-The boat, the Dale Princes, departs at three times during the course of the morning.
-These times are 10 am, 11 am & 12 noon.
+The boat, the Dale Princes, leaves at three times during the morning.
+These times are 10 am, 11 am & noon.

 Boat Trip to Skomer Island

 The boat trip on board the Dale Princess to Skomer Island is a love and hate affair.
-I do not mean that in a way that the boat itself is a horrible experience but it is rather the weather that can make it a pleasant or an unpleasant experience.
-As already mentioned, the north wind will most certainly cancel a trip but the weather and waves can make it a very bumpy ride and depending on where you sit, a very wet experience too with the waves splashing into the seating area.
+I do not mean that in a way that the boat itself is a horrible experience, but it is preferably the weather that can make it a pleasant or an unpleasant experience.
+As already mentioned, the north wind will most certainly cancel a trip, but the weather and waves can make it a very bumpy ride and depending on where you sit, a very wet experience too with the waves splashing into the seating area.

-The staff of the Dale Princess are very pleasant though and talk you through what you can see on the island, how long it takes and maybe even a joke or two as you sit patiently to waiting to reach the island.
+The staff of the Dale Princess are delightful though and talk you through what you can see on the island, how long it takes and maybe even a joke or two as you sit patiently to waiting to reach the island.
 The job of collecting the money can be testing for them as they squeeze through the tight aisle collecting your boat fee.
-As expected though they do a very good job of this with minimal disruption to the visitors.
+As expected though, Dale Princess staff do an excellent job of this with minimal disruption to the visitors.

 Walking around Skomer Island

-Once you depart from the Dale Princess you will be met with a small brief by the volunteers who work on Skomer Island explaining what to do and what not to do on the island.
-After the brief, you are free to do what you want.
-The majority of people will make a run for their lives to the wick, the most popular place to see Puffins.
+Once you depart from the Dale Princess, you will be met with a small brief by the volunteers who work on Skomer Island explaining what to do and what not to do on the island.
+After the summary, you are free to do what you want.
+The majority of people will make a run for their lives to the wick, the most famous place to see Puffins.
 Otherwise, if you are interested in the bluebells and the other types of wildlife that inhabit the land then take a leisurely walk around the island.

 You have around five hours to explore the island.
-This is plenty if you decide to walk it including time to stop off at the farmhouse.
-No food or drink will be sold on the island so please make sure you have plenty before you depart.
+Plenty of time if you decide to walk it including time to stop off at the farmhouse.
+No food or drink is sold on the island, so please make sure you have plenty before you depart.

-As already explained, there is a lot to see within that time.
+As already explained, there is a lot to see within the time frame.
 According to the Skomer Island Wildlife Report 2016, there were thirty-four species of land bird that bred.
 You should be guaranteed to spot something.
 A link to the document is available at the end of this post.

 Places of Interest on Skomer Island

 There are a few points of interest when walking around Skomer Island.
 Some are more accessible than others due to keeping damage to the island from visitors to a minimum.
-I was told by a volunteer that these areas can be accessed when working on the island.
-One particular area is the Neck, a small island connected to Skomer via an istmus.
+A volunteer told me that these areas could be accessed when working on the island.
+One particular area is the Neck, a small island connected to Skomer via an isthmus.
 This little area blooms full of bluebells during the peak period and is a beautiful site to see.

 Skomer Island in Pictures

 Below are images I have taken around Skomer Island over the years including those lovable puffins that inhabit the island.
-These are small low-resolution images including the ones above, the originals are much larger with higher quality.
+These are small low-resolution images including the ones above; the originals are much more substantial with higher quality.